An analysis of the Rayleigh-Ritz and refined Rayleigh-Ritz methods for regular nonlinear eigenvalue problems: Convergence of the refined Ritz vector

 In contrast, the matrix

 is column rank deficient and has rank one, and its right singular vector $y$ with the smallest singular value zero is unique and equals $(1,0)^T$.
-Therefore, the refined Ritz vector $\widehat{x}=Wy$ is unique and precisely equals the desired eigenvector $x_*$, and the residual norm $\|T(0)\widehat{x}\|=0$.
-This example demonstrates the great superiority of the refined Ritz vector to the Ritz vector, and shows that the refined Rayleigh--Ritz method perfectly fix the failure deficiency of the Rayleigh--Ritz method.
+Therefore, the refined Ritz vector $\widehat{x}=Wy$ is unique and $\widehat x=x_*$, and the residual norm $\|T(0)\widehat{x}\|=0$.
+This example demonstrates the great superiority of the refined Ritz vector to the Ritz vector, and shows that the refined Rayleigh--Ritz method perfectly fixes the failure deficiency of the Rayleigh--Ritz method.